-1. Place the shrimp in a bowl and add the baking soda.
-Lightly massage the baking soda into the shrimp with your hands until well combined.
+1. Place the shrimp in a bowl and add enough ice water to cover (or you can use tap water with ice cubes).
+Add the baking soda.
+Lightly massage the baking soda water into the shrimp with your hands until well combined.

 3. Drain the shrimp in a colander and rinse well with cold running water.
 Blot dry with paper towels.